 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Martha Boto was born December 27, 1925 in Buenos-Aires, Argentina.
-In the 1930s, she and her partner Gregorio Vardanega, an artist of Italian origin, were active participants in the lively artistic atmosphere of the era.
-The period was typified by forays into various schools and styles, from impressionist to expressionist painting, surrealism to abstraction, all of which led eventually to optical and kinetic art.
-Having been the first in Argentina to create a work of art that involved movement, Vardanega and Boto chose to move to France in 1959 to further their artistic pursuits.
-During this time both artists were constructing Plexiglas works, most often mobiles suspended in space, and Boto would soon play a key role in the evolution of optical and kinetic art.
+Martha Boto was born December 27, 1925 in Buenos Aires, Argentina.
+In the 1930s, she and her partner Gregorio Vardanega, an artist of Italian origin, were active participants in the era's lively art scene.
+The period was typified by forays into various schools and styles, including Impressionism, Expressionm, Surrealism, and abstraction, leading eventually to Optical and Kinetic Art.
+The first artists in Argentina to create works of art that involved movement, Vardanega and Boto chose to move to France in 1959 to further their artistic pursuits.
+During this time both artists were constructing plexiglas works, which were most often mobiles suspended in space.

+Boto would soon play a key role in the evolution of Optical and Kinetic art.
 In 1961 she presented her works at the Galerie Denise René in an exhibit entitled Art Abstrait Constructif International.
-Focussing her work around the concepts of movement, illumination, and color, Boto explored the potential of materials that could modify, absorb, and reflect light, i.e. Plexiglas, aluminum, or stainless steel.
-In 1964 she approached upon an even more articulated aesthetic utilizing electric mechanisms and projected light on objects in movement.
-Such is how the first kinetic-light boxes were born.
+Focussing her work around the concepts of movement, illumination, and color, Boto explored the potential of materials that could modify, absorb, and reflect light, i.e. plexiglas, aluminum, or stainless steel.
+In 1964 she approached upon an even more articulated aesthetic, utilizing electric mechanisms and projected light on objects in movement. creating the first kinetic-light boxes.